factn/resilience-app/README.md

     firebase login
     ```
     This will pop up your browser and allow you to login.
 Login using a google handle.
+    Ask on Slack (**#resilience-app** or **#resilience-dev** channel) for access to the firebase project before running the next command.
+Tag one of: Paul Mendoza, Tuan Nguyen, Miles Thompson if they don't pick it up.

     ```sh
     firebase use default